PDFRCW 70A.535.025

 (b) In completing the calculation required by this subsection, the department may exclude from the data set credit transfers without a price or other credit transfers made for a price that falls two standard deviations outside of the mean credit price for the month.
 Data posted on the department's website under this section may not include any individually identifiable information or information that would constitute a trade secret.

-(i) No more than 0.5 percent each year in 2023 and 2024;
+(i) 0.5 percent each year in 2023 and 2024;

-(6) Beginning with the program year beginning in calendar year 2028, the department may not increase the carbon intensity reductions required by the applicable clean fuels program standard adopted by the department under subsection (5) of this section beyond a 10 percent reduction in carbon intensity until the department demonstrates that the following have occurred:
+(6) Beginning with the program year beginning in calendar year 2030, the department may not increase the carbon intensity reductions required by the applicable clean fuels program standard adopted by the department under subsection (5) of this section beyond a 20 percent reduction in carbon intensity until the department demonstrates that at least one new or expanded biofuel production facility has received a siting, operating, or environmental permit after January 1, 2025.

-(8) Transportation fuels exported from Washington are not subject to the greenhouse gas emissions reduction requirements in this section.
+(7) Transportation fuels exported from Washington are not subject to the greenhouse gas emissions reduction requirements in this section.

-(9) To the extent the requirements of this chapter conflict with the requirements of chapter 19.112 RCW, the requirements of this chapter prevail.
+(8) To the extent the requirements of this chapter conflict with the requirements of chapter 19.112 RCW, the requirements of this chapter prevail.

 NOTES:

-Effective date2022 c 182 §§ 313, 408-414, and 421: See note following RCW 82.21.030.
+Effective date—2022 c 182 ss 313, 408-414, and 421: See note following RCW 82.21.030.

-Intent2022 c 182: See note following RCW 70A.65.240.
+Intent—2022 c 182: See note following RCW 70A.65.240.